School psychology challenges and benefits: Historical foundations

-Participants at the conference felt that since school psychology is a specialty, individuals in the field should have a completed a two-year graduate training program or a four-year doctoral program.
+Participants at the conference felt that since school psychology is a specialty, individuals in the field should have completed a two-year graduate training program or a four-year doctoral program.
 Participants felt that states should be encouraged to establish certification standards to ensure proper training.
 It was also decided that a practicum experience be required to help facilitate experiential knowledge within the field.

 The Thayer Conference is one of the most significant events in the history of school psychology because it was there that the field was initially shaped into what it is today.
 Before the Thayer Conference defined school psychology, practitioners used seventy-five different professional titles.
 By providing one title and a definition, the conference helped to get school psychologists recognized nationally.
 Since a consensus was reached regarding the standards of training and major functions of a school psychologist, the public can now be assured that all school psychologists are receiving adequate information and training to become a practitioner.
 It is essential that school psychologists meet the same qualifications and receive appropriate training nationwide.
 These essential standards were first addressed at the Thayer Conference.
 At the Thayer Conference some participants felt that in order to hold the title of a school psychologist an individual must have earned a doctoral degree.

 The issues of titles, labels, and degree levels are still debated among psychologists today.
 However, APA and NASP reached a resolution on this issue for the US in 2010.